avkonst/hookstate/README.md

 </h1>

 <p align="center">
-  The flexible, fast and extendable state management<br/>for React that is based on hooks.
+  The simple but very powerful and incredibly fast state management for React that is based on hooks.
 </p>
 <br/>